codefresh-io/cf-triggers/docs/event_provider_contract.md

 ---

 ### Subscribe to Event

+> This is optional method.
+Return 501 if not supported.

   Subscribe to event in external system (using available API, for example).
 Returns extended trigger event information for *subscribed* event.